-Join Ben Long for an in-depth discussion in this video Exploring whether your camera supports raw, part of Learn Photography: Shooting in Raw Mode.
+Join Ben Long for an in-depth discussion in this video Exploring whether your camera supports raw, part of Exploring Photography: Shooting in Raw Mode.

 - These days most cameras provide…the ability to shoot in RAW.…If you're using an SLR or mirrorless camera…then you almost certainly have RAW capability.…If you use a point-and-shoot camera…then it's less likely to have RAW support.…If you shoot with a cell phone, then you will…almost certainly lack RAW support, although…there are one or two models that do provide it.…The easiest way to find out if your camera…is RAW-capable is to go into its menu system…and find the quality or image-quality menu.…By default it will be set to JPEG although it…might not be labeled JPEG.…